pebbles-05/SGB-custom-jewelery-web/README.md

 # TODO:

 - navbar is not sticky.
-- make the max and min price functional.
+- finish admin/category and admin/type same way as product.
+- date sorting might be bad in store page.